zx80/flask-simple-auth/docs/DOCUMENTATION.md

 A group or role is identified as an integer or a string.
 There are three approaches to check for group membership:

-- use predefined group special values `NONE ANY ALL`.
+- use predefined group special values `OPEN AUTH CLOSE`.
 - associate a group membership function to each group name.
 - use the `user_in_group(user, group)` function to check whether the authenticated user belongs to a given group.